AlexW00/artifacthub-mcp/README.md

 # ArtifactHub MCP Server

-This is a Model Context Protocol (MCP) server for interacting with ArtifactHub.
-It provides tools to retrieve information about Helm charts and their values.
+This is a Model Context Protocol (MCP) server for interacting with Helm charts on [Artifacthub](https://artifacthub.io/).

 ## Usage